zhullyb/monyhar/monyhar/docs/updating_clang.md

 We distribute prebuilt packages of LLVM binaries, including clang and lld, that all developers and bots pull at `gclient runhooks` time.
 These binaries are just regular LLVM binaries built at a fixed upstream revision.
-This document describes how to build a package at a newer revision and update Chromium to it.
+This document describes how to build a package at a newer revision and update Monyhar to it.
 An archive of all packages built so far is at https://is.gd/chromeclang

 1. Check that https://ci.monyhar.org/p/monyhar/g/monyhar.clang/console
     looks reasonably green.
 Red bots with seemingly normal test failures are usually ok, that likely means the test is broken with the stable Clang as well.
-1. Sync your Chromium tree to the latest revision to pick up any plugin changes.
+1. Sync your Monyhar tree to the latest revision to pick up any plugin changes.
 1. Run [go/chrome-push-clang-to-goma](https://goto.google.com/chrome-push-clang-to-goma).
     This takes a recent dry run CL to update clang, and if the trybots were